Can you buy life insurance while pregnant?

 Do you need to tell the life insurance company that you’re pregnant?

-Yes, you’ll need to tell the insurer that you’re pregnant.
+Yes, you’ll need to tell the insurer that you’re expecting a child.
 Most insurance companies will ask about pregnancy at some point in the application process.

 Intentionally hiding or lying about your pregnancy is considered a type of life insurance fraud.
 In instances of fraud, your policy could be canceled and your beneficiaries’ claim could be denied after you die.